Injury free practice

 It is crutial to learn from as early on in your karate journey as possible to practice "good" karate, rather than "bad" karate that may cause injury over the long term.

 The Collapsing Knee

-Even if you are young and strong, a few years of training with a collapsed knee will eventually lead to an accumulation of micro tears in your knee joint until eventually, it will give.
+Even if you are young and strong, a few years of training with a collapsing knee will eventually lead to an accumulation of micro tears in your knee joint until eventually, it will give.
 This pain may prompt you to visit a physiotherapist and 9 times out of 10, the physio will give you a program of “corrective exercises” to do, which may involve weights, resistance bands and/or balance boards.